lastplace/waiver/README.md

 Waiver
 ======

-This is the skate park's waiver application.
+This is the skatepark's waiver application.

 It uses: